 Her expression turned solemn. "...
 I know," she said.
 "I know suffering is the result of courage.
 But I don't regret it.
 I choose the thrill of defiance over not being punished."

-To my own surprise, I did not tell her what an idiot she was for that.
+To my own surprise, I didn't tell her what an idiot she was for that.
 I actually kind of respected that decision now, although I did not mirror it.

 "Anyway..." she continued in a more positive tone.
 "Isn't it exhilarating to be out at night, sneaking past patrols and all?
 I can't believe you came out to look for me - that was so brave!
 Especially by your standards.
 I'm proud of you."